hpcarcher/2014-07-21-cranfield/archer/sessions/Test.md

 Programs like Firefox  are full of assertions: 10-20% of their code is to check that the other 80-90% is working correctly.

+For HPC resources, want to exit a.s.a.p rather than continue executing and burn up resource allocations.

 Types:

 * Precondition - must be true at the start of a function in order for it to work correctly.
 * Postcondition - guaranteed to be true when a function finishes.
 * Invariant - always true at a particular point inside a piece of code.

 Help other developers understand program and whether their understanding matches the code.
 Users should never see these sorts of failure!

-Test behaviour in the presence of invalid inputs:

     from nose.tools import assert_raises